The People's Park · since 1845

 Live music is part of Victoria Park's history, and events can lawfully run for up to 28 days a year without planning permission.
 Our objection is not to the festivals — it is to enclosing the park's main fields for up to 75 days a year, every summer for six years, nearly three times what the law already allows, on protected open land.

+The consultation formally closed on 8 July, but councils normally accept comments right up until the decision is made.
 Anyone can comment — you do not have to live in Tower Hamlets.
 It takes about five minutes.

 1. 1